-Loosely fill a glass jar with mullein leaves and flowers in a glass jar and cover with olive oil.
+Loosely fill a glass jar with mullein leaves and flowers and cover with olive oil.
 For increased antibiotic effectiveness, you can add a clove or two of garlic per pint of oil.
 Let the mixture sit for 2 to 3 weeks.
 Strain and apply several drops of the warmed oil into the ear canal daily

 Homeopathic Remedies For Dog Ear Infections

-You can also use homeopathic remedies for acute or minor ear flare-ups.
+You can use homeopathic remedies for acute or minor ear flare-ups.
 Choose the remedy below that best matches your dog’s symptoms.
 Use a 30C potency.

 Belladonna – Use Belladonna when the ears are very hot and inflamed.
 Your dog may be impatient and irritable.